Candelas, Colorado: Proximity to Rocky Flats

 The location is south of the former site of the Rocky Flats nuclear weapons production facility.
 Environmental groups have expressed concern that the radioactive and toxic contaminants from plant operations and accidental releases have not been sufficiently remediated.
 The U.S. Environmental Protection Agency, U.S. Department of Energy, Colorado Department of Public Health and Environment, U.S. Department of Health and Human Services’ Public Health Service and U.S Fish and Wildlife Service say living in the area does not pose any significant risk.

 An EPA Superfund Record of Decision dated June 3, 1997 stated that official radionuclide testing of the plant site following nearly a decade of plant inactivity showed topsoil sample levels safe enough to warrant discontinuation of further sampling.
 The report indicated that no remediation efforts would be required because building restrictions for lands in close proximity prevented new construction, and noted that "Continued suburban expansion is also anticipated in the area south and southeast of RFETS, primarily around Standley Lake, and in western Arvada along the 64th Street corridor."

 W-470 and Jefferson Parkway

 Critical to the final expansion and development of Candelas, notably the commercial sector of the community, is the development of the Jefferson Parkway.
 The proposed Parkway/toll road would require the transportation infrastructure be constructed north to south along the most eastern portion of the former plant site.
 The construction of the toll road has garnered concern over the disturbance of contaminated soil.

 Prior Examples Affecting Property Values of the Surrounding Community

-Property value decline during the Rocky Flats Advisory Notice period, in 1989, when the FBI and Department of Justice raided the plant, nearby properties experienced a significant degradation of property values.
+Property value declined during the Rocky Flats Advisory Notice period, in 1989, when the FBI and Department of Justice raided the plant, with nearby properties experiencing a significant degradation of property values.

-Zillow's Home Value Index is currently at $825,528 and is forecasted to increase by over 16.8% over the next year.
+Zillow's Home Value Index is currently at $826,278 and is forecasted to increase by 1.4% over the next year.